 In situations where resources are needed occasionally, cloud computing is almost certainly your best bet.
 Some enterprises pursue hybrid-cloud strategies running some applications locally and bursting others to the cloud depending on application requirements.

-A functioning cloud environment will usually involve costs related to storage, network traffic and ancillary services like load balancers, VPNs, NAT gateways or API gateways depending on the application.
+A functioning cloud environment will usually involve costs related to storage, network traffic and ancillary services like load balancers, VPNs like disney plus vpn which has many uses like being able to enjoy region-locked content, NAT gateways or API gateways depending on the application.

 The good news is that most cloud providers offer cost calculators, so if you know the services you need, you can estimate costs.
 Links to cost calculators for some popular clouds are provided below: